SixArm/mast-cell-help/topics/vitamin-b1-thiamine/index.md

-# Vitamin B1 = Thiamine
+# Vitamin B1 (thiamine)

-Vitamin B1, also known as thiamine, is one of the eight B-vitamins essential for various bodily functions.
+Vitamin B1 (also known as thiamine) is one of the eight B-vitamins essential for various bodily functions.
 Thiamine plays a crucial role in energy metabolism, as it is a coenzyme necessary for the conversion of carbohydrates into energy.
 It also helps maintain proper functioning of the nervous system.

 **Key points:**